fagu/random-orbits/README.md

 ```
 % python -c 'print("1"+"0"*100000)' | ./random-cubic-ring 100 3 - --progress > out.txt
 ```

+The following examples are sanity checks recovering all fields of small discriminant.

 Generate 10000 random cubic number fields with discriminant in the interval [1,200].
 Each line corresponds to a cubic number field.
 The first number is the number of times this field was generated.
 The other four numbers are the coefficients of the cubic form.
 Note that the number field with trivial automorphism group is found about 3 times as often as the three extensions with automorphism group C3:
 ```